Learning how to stop negative self talk is an essential part of healing.

 Where does negative self-talk come from?

-If you had an abusive parent growing up, that harsh inner voice in your head telling you that you’re not good enough isn’t your voice; it’s your parent’s.
+If you had an abusive parent growing up, that inner voice in your head telling you that you’re not good enough isn’t your voice.
+It’s your parent’s.

 Your parent’s hurtful words ingrained in you concepts, attitudes, expectations, and perceptions about yourself and the world around you.
 You end up believing all the hurtful things they said to you, accepting them as truths.